Swing-vote senators face major political blowback, and potential high-profile challengers, after casting pivotal Kavanaugh votes

 “I think the people from Alaska will never forgive her for what she did," he told The Washington Post.

-Murkowski announced her decision Friday after weeks of speculation, saying that despite being a "good man," Kavanaugh was "not the right man for the court" at the current moment.
+Murkowski announced her decision on Kavanaugh Friday after weeks of speculation, saying that despite being a "good man," Kavanaugh was "not the right man for the court" at the current moment.

+But her vote was seen in conservative circles as a fundamental betrayal and a repudiation of basic principles of due process.
+Trump has made getting results on federal judicial nominees a key plank of his administration, and Senate Majority Leader Mitch McConnell, R-Ky., has led a successful push to install new conservative appellate and district court nominees at a record-breaking pace this year, with several more to be appointed in the coming weeks.

+“I think the people from Alaska will never forgive her for what she did."

-In response, former Alaska Gov. Sarah Palin wrote on Twitter, "I can see 2022 from my house," in a tongue-in-cheek reference to "Saturday Night Live" actress Tina Fey's impersonation of her during the 2008 presidential election.
+In response to Murkowski's vote, former Alaska Gov. Sarah Palin wrote on Twitter, "I can see 2022 from my house," in a tongue-in-cheek reference to "Saturday Night Live" actress Tina Fey's impersonation of her during the 2008 presidential election.
 The offhand remark set off a firestorm on social media, as some Republicans saw the possibility of a political comeback for Palin.

 And Fox News host Laura Ingraham weighed in, writing, "I like Alaska...a lot.
 Maybe it’s time to run for Senate after all. ...
 Murkowski has abandoned all principles of due process and fairness.
 Disgraceful."